patrick-ve/de-burgerlijke-app/docs/development-progress.md

 - **`RecipeDetailView.vue` UI:**
   - Improved metadata section: Added recipe image display (`<NuxtImg>`), icons (`<UIcon>`) for prep time, cook time, and portions, and applied modern Tailwind styling.
   - Added icons to the Ingredients/Instructions tabs.
+- **`RecipeDetailView.vue` Portion Adjustment for Shopping List:**
+  - Added a fixed bottom action bar with a "Voeg toe aan boodschappenlijst" button.
+  - Implemented a `USlideover` triggered by the button, containing UI controls (buttons, input) to adjust portions.
+  - Added a preview list of scaled ingredients within the slideover.
+  - Included a dynamic CTA button in the slideover footer (`Voeg X porties toe aan boodschappenlijst`).
+  - Added placeholder logic for the final 'add to list' action.

 #### Changed